 - Place a small amount of soil in the bottom of the new container.

 - If needed, a small screen or broken pottery shard can be placed over a large drainage hole to prevent soil from falling out.
-In most cases, they are not needed and may clog or greatly slow the drainage of the pot.
+In most cases, they are unnecessary and may clog or greatly slow the pot's drainage.

 - Do not put gravel or rocks in the bottom of the container.
-This effectively creates a wetter zone of soil closer to developing and growing roots which promotes root rot.
+This effectively creates a wetter zone of soil closer to developing and growing roots, promoting root rot.